UFSEERLab/toy-repo/README.md

 2. Once on your branch, head to the script [i_was_here.R](https://github.com/UFSEERLab/toy-repo/blob/main/i_was_here.R) and edit it directly from the website.
 3. Commit the changes to your branch.
 4. Now that your branch has your changes, open a pull request ([step 4 in the guide](https://docs.github.com/en/get-started/start-your-journey/hello-world#step-4-open-a-pull-request)).
 5. Review your changes and merge to the main branch.
+Once changes are merged, you can safely delete your branch.

 YAY! you have created your first merge!